obnam-mirror/obnam2/obnam.md

 * _Not done:_ **Shared backups:** People who do trust each other should be able to share backed up data in the repository.
-* _Done:_ **Limited local cache:** The Obnam client may cache data from the server locally, but the cache should small, and its size must not be proportional to the amount of live data or the amount of data on the server.
+* _Done:_ **Limited local cache:** The Obnam client may cache data from the server locally, but the cache should be small, and its size must not be proportional to the amount of live data or the amount of data on the server.